 The city’s coffee house tradition goes back a long way, to the days when Prague was one of several provincial capitals in the Austro-Hungarian Empire.
 Vienna, the former Habsburg capital, is the regarded as the “café city”.
 However, Prague and other cities, such as Budapest and Kraków, developed their own coffee house cultures, similar to those of Vienna.

 As well as serving a variety of types of coffee – and of course cakes – coffee houses offered meals, including breakfast and lunch.
-But they were much more than just places to drink coffee or have a meal – cafés were local institutions, places where you could read a newspaper, play card games or do business.
+But they were much more than just places to drink coffee or have a meal – cafés were local institutions, places where you could read a newspaper, play Online Casinos For Australia Players at Easy Mobile Casino or do business.

 During Communism, Prague’s cafés were regarded as bourgeois symbols and were neglected, becoming shadows of their former selves.
 But since 1989 café life in Prague has revived considerably, and old favourites such as Café Slavia and Café Savoy have re-established themselves.
 In many you’ll come across classic features of Central European cafés, such as cups of coffee served with a small glass of water, a traditional atmosphere, and newspapers (hanging from the wall on wooden frames).